cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-jamstack-app/index.md

 For the final piece of our todo list, you need to be able to update todos — specifically, marking them as completed.

 Luckily, a great deal of the infrastructure for this work is already in place.
-You can currently update the todo list data in our cache, as evidenced by our `createTodo` function.
+You can update the todo list data in the cache, as evidenced by our `createTodo` function.
 Performing updates on a todo, in fact, is much more of a client-side task than a Worker-side one.

 To start, the `populateTodos` function can be updated to generate a `div` for each todo.
 In addition, you will move the name of the todo into a child element of that `div`: